-Fun fact: often credited as the most photographed lighthouse in the world, Portland Head Light isn’t actually in Portland.
-Indeed, there are exactly zero lighthouses in Portland Maine proper.
-The gorgeous shots of lighthouses on the front of every tourism brochure for the area sure don’t make that obvious, but the 20-minute drive from Portland to the 5 closest lighthouses—with plenty of ice cream shops, restaurants, beaches, and lobster shacks on the way—is a pretty solid use of time, regardless.
+The gorgeous shots of lighthouses on the front of every Portland tourism brochure sure don’t make that obvious, but the simple drive from Portland to the closest lighthouses—with plenty of ice cream shops, restaurants, bakeries, coffee shops, beaches, and lobster shacks on the way—is a pretty solid use of time, regardless.

 Portland Head Lighthouse

 Sunrise to sunset, it’s a bastion of coastal perfection just around the corner from much of the Portland region’s best accommodations and restaurants.
-And it’s worth mentioning that they take the ‘til sunset part pretty seriously: a well-intentioned but somewhat grumpy gentleman in a town truck drives through the park with a bullhorn insisting everyone leave when the sun starts getting low, so make sure you finish up that summer evening picnic on time.
 Some seriously tasty food trucks are camped out in the park during the summer, so if you don’t feel like using one of the free grills you can grab a lobster grilled cheese to nosh on while taking in the stunning views.

 Portland Breakwater Lighthouse